InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### withdrawFranchiseBalance

-Allow an owner to withdraw the franchise balance
+Allow an owner to withdraw the franchise balance.
+Invokable only by owner address.
+Emits `FranchiseBalanceWithdrawn` event with amount withdrawn.

 ```solidity
 function withdrawFranchiseBalance() external nonpayable onlyOwner